InstanceGaming/gallerymark/README.md

 ## Installation
 ### Running using Python
-1. Ensure you have the latest version of Python 3 installed and on your PATH.
+1. Ensure you have the latest version of Python 3 installed **and on your PATH** (check "add to PATH" during installation).
 2. Download the GalleryMark repository as a archive.
 3. Extract the `gallerymark` folder from the archive into a location of your choosing.
 4. Navigate to the `gallerymark` folder.